San Antonio Divorce Process Attorneys

 Although the basics are the same, every divorce is different.
 It varies depending on whether you are amicable with your former partner, if you share children, what assets you have, and more.
 No two divorces are the same, which is why you need an expert on your team.

-What to expect during a divorce
+What to expect during a divorce in San Antonio

 Every divorce starts with discovery.
 This is where all of the essential information is gathered, such as assets, liabilities, and any other financial information.
 In the unlikely case that you will be calling witnesses, you will also determine who those will be during this stage.

 Most divorces in San Antonio are uncontested.
 That doesn’t mean that you are in agreement from the beginning.
 It simply means that the former partners manage to come to an agreement through mediation, before entering court.
 It’s typically the fastest and most affordable way to get a divorce.
-The two of you will walk through all of the questions that you need to answer, often with the help of lawyers, and determine how you will be splitting assets and child custody.
+The two of you will walk through all of the questions that you need to answer, often with the help of a San Antonio divorce lawyers, and determine how you will be splitting assets and child custody.

 This is called an uncontested dissolution of marriage.
 While no divorce is easy, this is typically the easiest type.
 If you can work together and come to an agreement, you can move forward with minimal difficulty.